jimchristie/jimchristie/_work/agile-coach-and-trainer.md

 Accomplishments:

-* Coached several teams through transformative periods
+* Coached several teams through transformative periods, utilizing Kanban and Scrum frameworks
 * Worked with a group of Scrum Masters and Product Owners to create, facilitate, and evolve a training program for new employees and employees new to agile
-* Mentored new Scrum Masters in their new roles
+* Mentored new Scrum Masters and Product Owners in their new roles